Gum Disease Bloomington IL

 What is Periodontal Disease?

 Periodontal Disease is an infectious disease that affects the supporting structures of the teeth.
 The supporting structures of the teeth include the hard and soft tissue surrounding them, commonly referred to as the gums.
 Gum Disease and Pyorrhea are some other names for Periodontal Disease.

 How Does Periodontal Disease Progress?

-Healthy gums help enhance the natural beauty of your smile like a frame around a beautiful painting.
-When your gums become unhealthy, they may recede, swell, redden or release pus.
-In later stages, the supporting bone begins to break down and your teeth will shift, loosen, or fall out.
+Healthy gums help enhance the natural beauty of your smile, like a frame around a beautiful painting.
+When your gums become unhealthy, they may recede, swell, redden, or release pus.
+In later stages of Gum Disease, the supporting bone begins to break down and your teeth can shift, loosen, or fall out.
 These changes not only affect your ability to chew and speak; they also spoil your smile.

 What Causes Periodontal Disease?

 Plaque constantly forms on your teeth, even minutes after cleaning.
 Bacteria found in plaque produce toxins or poisons that irritate the gums and cause inflammation.
 Inflamed gums may become puffy, red, swollen, and bleed easily.
-If this irritation continues, the gums separate from the teeth causing pockets (spaces) to form.
+If this irritation continues, the gums separate from the teeth, causing pockets (spaces) to form.
 Plaque is a soft deposit on the teeth which is easily removed when you brush and floss your teeth.

 The progressive loss of this bone can lead to loosening and subsequent tooth loss.
-As it is often painless and symptomless, many people do not know they have Periodontal Disease, and for this reason it can be dangerous.
+As it is often painless and symptomless, many people do not know they have Periodontal Disease, and for this reason, it can be dangerous.
 Periodontal Disease will afflict 80 percent of Americans by age 45, and four out of five patients with the disease are unaware they have it.
-It is important to maintain proper home oral care and regular dentist visits to reduce the risk of obtaining this disease.
+It is important to maintain proper home oral care and regularly visit your dentist to reduce the risk of obtaining this disease.